ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_index.md

 prerequisites:
     - 'Azure subscription.
 Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/'
     - 'Visual Studio Code'
-    - 'A free Pulumi account and Pulumi CLI'
+    - 'A free Pulumi account and Pulumi CLI (details provided in this learning path)'
-    - 'Node.js'
+    - 'Node.js (details provided in this learning path)'
-    - 'Azure CLI'
+    - 'Azure CLI (details provided in this learning path)'

 author_primary: Dawid Borycki